rohitas-git/web_design_freecodecamp/learn_css_colors/notes.md

 -   Azure: rgb(0, 127, 255)
 -   Rose (Bright Pink): rgb(255, 0, 127)

-### Color Wheel and Complementary Color and its practices
+## Color Wheel and Complementary Color
 A color wheel is a circle where similar colors, or hues, are near each other, and different ones are further apart.

 Two colors that are opposite from each other on the color wheel are called complementary colors.